MileHacker Logo

 Iconic Landmarks

-Nearby (within 20-30 minute drive/Grab ride from BRP): Batu Caves: A landmark limestone hill housing a series of caves and cave temples.
+Nearby (within 20-30 minute drive/Grab ride from BRP): Batu Caves: A landmark limestone hill housing a series of caverns and cave temples.
 The most famous is the Temple Cave, which you reach by climbing 272 colorful steps, guarded by a giant golden a sculpture of Lord Murugan.
 This site holds significant importance as a Hindu pilgrimage destination.
-Cultural Context: A sacred site for the Tamil community, especially during the Thaipusam festival.
+Cultural Context: A hallowed site for the Tamil community, especially during the Thaipusam festival.
 The caves possess ancient rock formations and several Hindu shrines.

 Central KL Highlights